USEPA/ElectricityLCI/README.md

     imply their endorsement, recommendation or favoring by EPA or NETL.

 # Setup
-A Python virtual environment (v 3.11 or higher) is required with the following packages installed, which were recorded in February 2025.
+A Python virtual environment (recommended v3.12) is required with the following packages installed, which were recorded in February 2025.
 _Note that Python 3.14 is not supported (yet)._

 + `pip install git+https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List#egg=fedelemflowlist`